A new algebraic approach to genome rearrangement models: Conclusion

-Beginning with the specific case of circular genomes with unoriented regions and dihedral symmetry, we explicitly constructed the genome algebra from the symmetric group algebra, and showed that the MLE computations can be performed entirely within this algebra.
+Beginning with the specific case of circular genomes \bt{modelled} with unoriented regions and dihedral symmetry, we explicitly constructed the genome algebra from the symmetric group algebra, and showed that the MLE computations can be performed entirely within this algebra.
 By identifying genomes and rearrangements with single elements -- permutation clouds -- in the genome algebra, we have advanced previous work that identified genomes with cosets of permutations (where each element of a given coset represents an instance of a genome in a fixed physical orientation) but used the permutations as the basis elements for computation \cite{attilaand,mles,jezandpet,vjez_circ1}.
 We have both explained and removed the redundancy that we identified \cite{vjez_circ1} in the implementation of the calculations in the symmetric group algebra.

 In \cite{vjez_circ1}, we also signalled a desire to extend our technique for calculating the MLE to other settings, for example to include oriented regions or genomes with non-dihedral symmetry.
 We have not recorded the results of any explicit computations here, however we have algebraically verified that the technique can indeed be extended to a much more general case.
 For genomes where a single physical orientation can be represented by elements of a group $G$, and their physical symmetries by the subgroup $Z\subseteq G$, we defined the genome algebra of $G$ with $Z$; here, as in the special case described above, genomes and rearrangements correspond to basis elements (clouds).
-We showed that the path probabilities and thus the MLE can be formulated and the computations performed entirely in this genome algebra.
-We are currently undertaking work to apply this framework to modelling signed circular genomes, using the hyperoctahedral group and various symmetry groups.
+We showed that the path probabilities and thus the MLE can be formulated and the computations performed entirely in this genome algebra. \bt{An application of the} framework to modelling signed circular genomes, using the hyperoctahedral group and \bt{two possible} symmetry groups, \bt{is presented in \cite{vjoshjez}, along with the results of some sample computations that illustrate how the framework may be applied to compare different models and distance measures.}